 Identify the Camera Owners

 The person responsible for the camera is typically the property owner.
 The property owner is often the landlord or store owner trying to protect their wares and customers.
-Other alternatives exist, such as cameras placed by a government agency.
-Talk to your lawyer about who is most likely the owner of the cameras facing your accident.
+Other alternatives exist, such as traffic cameras placed by a government agency.

 Make an Informal Request for the Footage

 Once you identify the camera owners, you must get copies of the footage.
-Sometimes, this footage is deleted over time to make room for new footage, so be sure you act quickly to get yours.
+Sometimes, this footage is deleted over time to make room for new surveillance footage, so be sure you act quickly to get yours.

 You can make an informal request.
 This option is simply asking for a copy of the footage they captured.
 In many cases, they may be willing to help.
 Unfortunately, some may not be so kind.

-File a Formal Request for the Footage
+File a Formal Request for the Surveillance Footage

 While the camera owner may not want to cooperate, you are not out of options if they say no. In these cases, you may be able to file a formal request for the footage instead.

-This request is also known as a subpoena, where another individual is requested to bring evidence or testimony, like the camera footage, into court.
+This request is also known as a subpoena, where another individual is requested to bring evidence or testimony, like the surveillance footage, into court.
 If this camera captured the information you are looking for, this may be your best option for getting the evidence you need in court.

-Using Security Camera Footage for Your Claim
+Using Security Camera Footage for Your Insurance Claim

 When another person is careless with your safety, and that carelessness severely injures you, you need all the evidence you can gather to get compensated fairly.
 You need tools and resources that prove the accident happened as you say it did.

 Using security camera footage can make proving your accident happened the way you say it did easier.
 This footage came from an impartial source, meaning it is more trustworthy and more likely to simply show the facts.
-Clear footage can prove a lot in court.
+Clear video footage can prove a lot in court.

 This footage can also be used by reconstructionists, who may use this footage to reconstruct what happened during your accident.
 This step can help determine who is at fault for your accident.
-Because this evidence can be used to identify and build more evidence for your claim, it can be a significant first step for your case.

-Remember that getting the needed footage is not always quick and easy.
-Getting the footage may take time, and you may need help getting it during the time limits of your lawsuit.
+Remember that getting the needed traffic camera footage is not always quick and easy.
+Getting the video footage may take time, and you may need help getting it during the time limits of your lawsuit.
+When filing a lawsuit, you only have a limited time to act before being barred from compensation.

-When filing a lawsuit, you only have some time to act before being barred from compensation.
 If you do not act within this time period, you may lose your chance at compensation.
 That time period for Georgia is only two years.
-That limits your time, and if you are already pushing that time limit, waiting for the footage can be stressful.
+That limits your time, and if you are already pushing that time limit, waiting for the video footage can be stressful.

 Luckily, you do not have to accept fault for your accident.
-Your lawyer at John Foy & Associates can help you seek out the evidence you need, represent you in the courtroom, and get the compensation you are due for the suffering you experienced.
+Your lawyer at John Foy & Associates can help you seek out the traffic camera evidence you need, represent you in the courtroom, and get the compensation you are due for the suffering you experienced.

-404-400-4000 or complete a Free Case Evaluation form
+(404) 400-4000 or complete a Free Case Evaluation form